 Update: On Nov.
 9, 2017, the more than 1,200 shelters in the Million Cat Challenge estimated they'd saved 1 million more cats not just within the five years of the Challenge, but more than a year early.

-As you can read below, we have always based in the number on the counter on actual lives saved for previous calendar years and estimates for the current calendar year.
-Each year, when we've received data totals from Challenge shelters, we found they under-estimated the number of lives saved, and we expect that to be true in 2017, as well.
+As you can read below, we have always based the number on the counter on actual lives saved for previous calendar years and estimates for the current calendar year.
+Each year, when we've received data totals from Challenge shelters, we found they under-estimated the number of lives saved, and that was as true in 2017 as in previous years.

-And true it was.
-The final numbers for 2017 are in and all the data is tallied: Challenge shelters saved 1,148,129 more cats in four years.
+When the final numbers for 2017 came in and all the data were tallied: Challenge shelters saved 1,148,129 more cats in four years.

-The goal of the Million Cat Challenge is to save the lives of one million cats in North America over a five-year period, from the beginning of 2014 through the end of 2018.
-At the campaign level, we will measure lives saved by two methods: reduction in euthanasia and increase in live outcomes.
-These two numbers will be tracked seperately but reported jointly as we document our progress towards one million.
+The original goal of the Million Cat Challenge was to save the lives of one million cats in North America over a five-year period, from the beginning of 2014 through the end of 2018.
+At the campaign level, we have measured lives saved by two methods: reduction in euthanasia and increase in live outcomes.
+These two numbers have been tracked seperately but reported jointly as we documented our progress towards one million.